 Questions and Answers

 All queries or request for information must be submitted via the Question and Answer Forum at www.tenders.net/forumsec .
-Tenderers may submit questions in writing to the mentioned Question and Answer Forum before the stated “deadline for requesting clarifications” 4pm, on Tuesday 7 March 2023.
+Tenderers may submit questions in writing to the mentioned Question and Answer Forum before the stated “deadline for requesting clarifications” by 27th April 2023.
 The Secretariat has no obligation to provide clarification after this date.

 Note: The Secretariat will not be responsible for non-receipt/non-delivery of the Bid documents due to any reason whatsoever.